gukosowa/kukkingu/README.md

 # Kukkingu

-Svelte SPA migrated to Vite + Svelte 4, Tailwind 3, and TypeScript 5.
+Vue 3 SPA using Vite, Tailwind 3, and TypeScript 5.

 ## Scripts